knighthawk0811/vi-include-post-by/readme.txt

 ## == Changelog ==

-*0.4.200415*
+*0.4.200417*
+* Update: transients
+* Only uses a single transient, and lookup.
+Offset is processed internally rather than putting the weight on a DB query.
-* Fixed: thumbnail
+* Update: paginate
-* uses $post as parameter to avoid a further lookup
-* Still can use ID, but it never will.
+* Page numbers and "..." now work properly under all tested circumstances.
+* re-write was needed after the transient/offset changes.

 *0.4.200411*
 * Fixed: offset now works as expected.
 * Was previously only working for pageination, it now works with both pageination AND a starting offset.